gpaddis/magento1-docker-phpunit/README.md

 # PHPUnit & Magento 1: Docker Tests Container
-A container setup to run the test suite for you Magento 1 module + [Ecomdev PHPUnit](https://github.com/EcomDev/EcomDev_PHPUnit) on your machine with zero effort.
+A container setup to run your Magento 1 module test suite with [Ecomdev PHPUnit](https://github.com/EcomDev/EcomDev_PHPUnit) on your machine.
+Zero effort required.

 ## Setup
 Clone the repository anywhere on your disk and run `./setup.sh`.
 The setup script will link the script `phpunit-magento` in your /usr/local/bin directory.